Richmondshire District Council

-Richmondshire District Council is the administration body covering Richmondshire, a large area of the northern Yorkshire Dales including Swaledale and Arkengarthdale, Wensleydale and Coverdale, with Scots' Dyke and Scotch Corner at its centre.
+Richmondshire District Council was the administration body covering Richmondshire, a large area of the northern Yorkshire Dales including Swaledale and Arkengarthdale, Wensleydale and Coverdale, with Scots' Dyke and Scotch Corner at its centre.

-The current district was formed on 1 April 1974, under the Local Government Act 1972.
+The district was formed on 1 April 1974, under the Local Government Act 1972.
 It was a merger of the municipal borough of Richmond with the Aysgarth Rural District, Leyburn Rural District, Reeth Rural District and Richmond Rural District along with part of the Croft Rural District, all in the North Riding of Yorkshire.
+On 1 April 2023, the council was dissolved, its powers being taken over by the North Yorkshire Council.

 Political Control

 2003 to 2005

-The Council was controlled by independent councillors until May 2003, when elections returned a council with no overall control (Conservative 11; Independent 9; Liberal Democrats 8; Richmondshire Independent Group 5; Social Democratic Party 1).
-Conservative councillor John Blackie was elected as leader of the Council.
+The council was controlled by independent councillors until May 2003, when elections returned a council with no overall control (Conservative 11; Independent 9; Liberal Democrats 8; Richmondshire Independent Group 5; Social Democratic Party 1).
+Conservative councillor John Blackie was elected as leader of the council.

 2005 to 2019

 In December 2005, Blackie was replaced by the leader of the Independent Coalition for Richmondshire, Bill Glover, following the resignation of several councillors from the Conservative group and the merger of the rival independent groups.
 From 2009 to 2011, Fleur Butler, a Conservative, was Leader.

 As of January 2019, the 34 member council was again controlled by a Conservative administration.
-The Chairman was Bill Glover and the Vice Chairman was Stuart Parsons.
+The chairman was Bill Glover and the vice chairman was Stuart Parsons.